 |1 Unit Second Home||10% Down Payment||20% Down Payment|

 What property types are allowed for Conventional Conforming Mortgages?

-Conventional mortgage guidelines allow you to purchase warrantable condos, planned unit developments, modular homes, manufactured homes, and 1-4 family residences.
+Conventional loan qualifications allow you to purchase warrantable condos, planned unit developments, modular homes, manufactured homes, and 1-4 family residences.
 Conventional loans can be used to finance primary residences, second homes and investment property.

 Learn more about conventional mortgages.

-What types of mortgage and refinance programs do Conventional Loans offer in Rhode Island?
+What types of mortgage and refinance programs do Conventional Loans offer in Vermont?

-There are several varieties of standard home purchase, first-time home buyer and conventional refinance loans available in Rhode Island:
+There are several varieties of standard home purchase, first-time home buyer and conventional refinance loans available in Vermont:

 - Conventional Purchase Loans – Conventional loans offer a variety of programs for applicants with good credit ratings to buy a home.
 Both 3% down mortgage and 5% down mortgage options are available, however 20% down is the minimum amount required to avoid private mortgage insurance.

 - Conventional Rate/Term Refinance: Conventional Rate/Term refinancing loans are for borrowers who currently have an FHA, VA, USDA or conventional fixed rate mortgage or ARM loan and wish to refinance into a conventional mortgage with a lower interest rate.
 If you’re a homeowners considering a stable, conventional fixed-rate mortgage, this program may also eliminate your mortgage insurance if you have at 20% equity in your home.
 If not, Conventional 97% loan programs may also work for you.